do-mart/gramolang/README.md

 ### Errors or exceptions
 The package will raise an exception if no key value can be retrieved with one of the three methods mentioned above.
-An invalid key _value_ may only raise an exception when calling the underlying organization's API (e.g. when trying to complete a conversation for the first time).
+The three methods can be used together.
+If a key is provided with more than one method, the `APIWrapper` will use the first key retrieve in the order above.
+If a key is retrieved but it is invalid, the underlying organization's API may not raise an exception until the first call (e.g. when  trying to complete a conversation for the first time).